-Linda Lowe - School Nurse (Children aged 5-11) (Maternity Leave is currently being covered by Michelle Homer)
+Becky Edwards - School Nurse (Children aged 5-11)

-- Provides advice and support to school regarding children with medical needs as well as any other health care issues.
+- 1. Provides advice and support to school regarding children with medical needs as well as any other health care issues.
 This includes whole school training (e.g. asthma) as well as health promoting advice to specific year groups on request. - 2.
 With parental permission, their contact details are passed directly to the SHA to enable her to contact them. - 3.
 Is a partner in all Child Protection and Children Looked After Plans and some CAF's and CIN Plans.
 She may also be a partner in SEND Support Plans/EHCPs - 4.
 Carries out Reception and Year 6 health assessments.